-Information to be furnished.
+Article 3. - Information to be furnished.

-- 1. Each Postal Administration shall communicate to the other by means of a Table: - (a) The names of the countries to which it can forward parcels handed over to it; - (b) The routes available for the transmission of the said parcels from the point of entry into its territory or into its service;
+- I. Each Postal Administration shall communicate to the other by means of a table: - (a) The names of the countries to which it can forward parcels handed over to it;(b) The routes available for the transmission of the said parcels from the point of entry into its territory or into its service;

-(c) The total amount to be credited to it by the other Administration for each destination;
+(c) The total amount to be credited to it by the other Administration for each destination; (d) The number of Customs Declarations which must accompany each parcel;

-(d) The number of Customs Declarations which must accompany each parcel;
+(a) The number of Customs Declarations which must accompany each parcel;